Maria Laach Abbey

 Are there restrooms and cafes?

-Facilities may be available on-site, but it’s prudent to confirm this information through the official website before your visit.
+Facilities may be available on-site, but it’s best to verify this ahead of your visit.

 What should I wear?